 ...
 Coaching Shared Knowledge Dismiss

 The development of formations in football has been one of the most fascinating aspects to watch on the pitch.
-After more many years, playing with back 3 formations have come back into fashion in the current soccer landscape.
-Antonio Conte has used a back 3 formation first at Juventus using a 3-5-2 formation.
-Then he conquered English football with Chelsea using a concrete 3-4-3.
-He also used a 3 – 4 – 3 formation in his time in Tottenham.
+After many years, playing with back 3 formations has become fashionable in the current soccer landscape.

 Even Pep Guardiola, with his Positional Play, has utilized some version of “playing with back 3” formations in each of his three managerial jobs to date.
 Exactly like the 4-2-3-1 took over the sport during the last decade, it feels like everyone’s getting in on the back three.
 Coaches may use it as their main playing formation or under specific circumstances as a strategic alternative.

 With football evolving to the point where defenders can be the initiators of attacking moves the back three has made a comeback.
 Thanks to the numerical advantage it benefits the deepest of deep-lying playmakers: the modern centre back.
+By making a quick tactical analysis among the top leagues, the teams that uses a back 3 formation have increased a lot.

 In the last few years more and more teams are playing with back 3 either with 2 forwards (3-5-2) or 3 in front (3-4-3) or even some other variations that creates more depth depending on the quality of a team’s players (3-4-1-2, 3-1-4-2 etc).
 Inter Milan’s Antonio Conte has made a name for himself by operating with that system.

-Create a back 5
+Playing with a back 3 and back 5

 Communication between the three Center Backs is essential.
 In most cases, the three central defenders need to move as a unit.
 The trio must be aware of how much space is between them and they must maintain a linear shape to prevent attackers from making runs behind them.
 However in counter attacking situations if an opposing attacker cuts inside the closest Center Back must quickly realize this and pressure the ball while the other two cover the space behind him.